crewstories/Terms-of-Use-and-Privacy-Policy/TermsOfUse.md

 Effective: July 18th, 2016

 These Terms of Service ("Terms") govern our relationship with you.
 Although we have tried our best to strip the “legalese” from the Terms, there are places where these Terms may still read like a traditional contract.
 This is because these Terms do indeed form a legally binding contract between you and Views, which is owned and operated by Crew Media, Inc (“Crew”).

-These terms govern your access to and use of the Views services (“Services”), including our Views mobile applications (“Views”), our websites and social channels, including the website located at theviewsapp.com (collectively the “Services” or “Views”), and any photos, videos, information, text, graphics, photos or other materials uploaded, downloaded or appearing on the Services (collectively referred to as “Content”).
+These terms govern your access to and use of the Views services (“Services”), including our Views mobile applications (“Views”), our websites, including the website located at theviewsapp.com (collectively the “Services” or “Views”), and any photos, videos, information, text, graphics, photos or other materials uploaded, downloaded or appearing on the Services (collectively referred to as “Content”).

 Your access to and use of the Services is conditioned on your acceptance of and compliance with these Terms.
 By accessing or using the Services you agree to be bound by these Terms.

 Please read the Terms carefully.